 Coach Poder is married to Marybeth, and they have four children (Ambriel, Malachi, Laurelai, and Lincoln).

 Follow Coach Martin Poder on Twitter: @CoachPoder

-Coach Dan Schreiber (1999) returns for his 16th season as a member of the Bees coaching staff and will be the programs Co-Defensive Coordinator/Linebackers Coach after holding the position of Varsity Wide Receivers Coach last season.
-Prior to his duties last fall, Coach Schreiber was the Bess Varsity Offensive Coordinator/QB Coach in 2017.
-He had been part of the freshman coaching staff coaching multiple positions (Quarterbacks, Wide Receivers, and Defensive Backs) in addition to being the freshman offensive coordinator.
+Coach Dan Schreiber (1999) returns for his 18th season as a member of the Bees coaching staff and will be the program’s Defensive Coordinator/Linebackers Coach.
+Coach Schreiber was the Bees Varsity Offensive Coordinator/QB Coach in 2017.
+He had been part of the freshman coaching staff working with multiple positions (Quarterbacks, Wide Receivers, and Defensive Backs) in addition to being the freshman offensive coordinator.